 1879: One day after he had passed away, Isaac Horwitz, the son of “Abraham Horwitz” and “Lena Altman” was buried today in the “Brompton (Fulham Road) Jewish Cemetery.”

-1880: Birthdate of Lithuanian native Herman Rabinowitz, who in 1890 came to the United States where he graduated from CCNY, Columbia and the Jewish Theological Seminary before moving to Canada in 1903 where he served as Rabbi of Montreal’s Shaar Hashomayim Congregation and the Senior Jewish Chaplain in the Canadian Army during WW I while also founding the Canadian Jewish Congress and raising two children with “his wife, the former Theresa Bockar.
+1880: In Lithuania, Lazarus and Miriam (Burros) Abramowitz gave birth to Herman Rabinowitz, who in 1890 came to the United States where he graduated from CCNY, Columbia and the Jewish Theological Seminary before moving to Canada in 1903 where he served as Rabbi of Montreal’s Shaar Hashomayim Congregation and the Senior Jewish Chaplain in the Canadian Army during WW I while also founding the Canadian Jewish Congress and raising two children with “his wife, the former Theresa Bockar.

 1882 In Hungary, Judah and Marjem Grunwald gave birth William Vilmus Grunwald, the borther of Samuel, Hani, Emanuel and Ida Ethel Grunwald.

 1882(9th of Adar, 5642): Eighty-four-year-old Almeria Levy, the daughter of Jacob and Hannah de Leon and wife of Hayman Levy passed away today in Philadelphia.